Tag Archive for: Accounting

 • Government bodies (e.g., the IRS)

 There are many motivations to keep accurate books.
 And, contrary to popular belief, doing so does not have to be a major headache or hassle.
-With a service like Xendoo, you can outsource your bookkeeping and tax work to focus on what you do best.
+With a service like xendoo, you can outsource your bookkeeping and tax work to focus on what you do best.
 For more information, check out this post on how to choose the right software to simplify your real estate accounting.

 Two men go over real esate regulations at their desk.